oracle-samples/maa/drs_mp_soa/README.md

 ---------------
 If the DRS execution encounters errors and fails while setting up SOA mid-tier nodes at the standby site, you can re-execute it after resetting the standby domain back to the original state.
 Follow these steps to restore the domain and re-run DRS:

 1) Stop all WLS components (Managed Servers, Admin Servers and Node Managers) on all mid-tier nodes at the standby site in case they are running.
-2) Restore the WLS domain on both nodes at the standby site by using the backup copy saved earlier (see Pre-requisites section above).
-If there is no copy it is because DRS did not modify the standby domain folder yet.
+2) Restore the WLS domain on both nodes at the standby site by using the domain backup copy that DRS has performed.
+If there is no backup copy, it is because DRS did not modify the standby domain folder yet.
 3) Do not try to start any component in standby midtiers, they may not start if in a previous DRS run the secondary database has been converted to standby.
-4) Verify that the standby database is in snapshot standby database.
+4) Verify that the standby database is in snapshot standby database mode.
 5) Run DRS tool with the option to skip checks.
 For example:

     $ sh drs_run.sh --config_dr --skip_checks